 Diabetes and Diet

+Why Should Diabetics Have a Daily Diet Menu?
 Diet plays a significant role in managing disease, and food, if eaten right, can yield astounding health benefits.
-In disorder like Diabetes which affects carbohydrate metabolism, food plays a vital role in its effective management.
+In disorders like Diabetes which affects carbohydrate metabolism, food plays a vital role in its effective management.

 - Intake of complex carbs like whole wheat, quinoa, brown rice, oats.

 - Plant-based proteins in the form of beans and lentils

 - Nuts including flaxseed and fibre-rich chia seeds